rcmcdonald91/pfSense-pkg-WireGuard/README.md

 XML configuration bits have been moved from `wireguard/tunnel` to `installedpackages/wireguard/tunnel`

+Note: I'm currently developing directly in the main branch.
+I know this is bad practice.
+Please ignore the mess.

 **Developed on pfSense 2.6.0-DEVLOPMENT snapshots.**

 **DO NOT INSTALL ON >2.5.0-STABLE**